 Oh my gosh, was this dessert GOOD!!

-From the cookie crust filled with bittersweet chocolate mint mousse and the chocolate martini to wash it down, it was fan-frickin-tabulous!
+From the cookie crust filled with bittersweet mint chocolate mousse and the chocolate

 For me personally, the best thing about this dessert was that I could share it with my Mom.

 I consider myself to be very fortunate to be able to visit with my mom at least two to three times a year.
 You see, she lives in Hawaii and I live in West Virginia.
 It’s quite a long trip to make, so we’ve gotta make it worth it.
 My mom decided on a Thursday that she was going to leave on Saturday for a week-long visit.